Custody of Children Lawyer in Huntsville

 Contact us today to discuss what might be holding up your child custody case and how we can help you push through it.

-Huntsville Custody Attorney: Custody vs Support
+Huntsville, AL Custody Attorney: Custody vs Support

 Under Alabama child custody law, joint custody is considered to be in the child’s best interests, unless specific evidence is presented to demonstrate that it is not.
 Therefore, courts encourage parents to find ways to share custody.